Valenzuela, Metro Manila

-Valenzuela was named after Pío Valenzuela, a physician and a member of the Katipunan, a secret society founded against the colonial government of Spain.
-The city, as a town, originally had the name Polo, initially formed in 1621 after separation from Meycauayan, Bulacan.
-The Battle of Malinta of the Philippine–American War was fought in Polo in 1899.
-In 1960, President Carlos P. Garcia ordered the split of Polo's southern barangays to form another town named as Valenzuela.
-The split was revoked by President Diosdado Macapagal in 1963 after political disagreements and the new merged town was named Valenzuela.
-The modern-day Valenzuela with its borders was chartered in 1998.
+The city was originally called Polo, which was formed in 1623, after separating from Meycauayan, Bulacan.
+The 1899 Battle of Malinta, during the Philippine–American War, was fought in Polo.
+In 1960, President Carlos P. Garcia ordered the split of Polo's southern barangays to form another town named Valenzuela, after Pío Valenzuela.
+Valenzuela was a physician and a member of the Katipunan, a secret society that fought against the colonial government of Spain.
+However, in 1963, the split was revoked by President Diosdado Macapagal after political disagreements, and the merged town retained the name Valenzuela.
+The modern-day borders of Valenzuela were chartered in 1998.

 Toponymy

-In Spanish, Valenzuela is a diminutive form of Valencia which means "little Valencia".
-The name Valenzuela is also the surname of Pío Valenzuela y Alejandrino, a Tagalog physician and was one of the leaders of Katipunan.
-He was regarded as a member of the Katipunan triumvirate which started the Philippine Revolution against Spanish colonial authorities in 1896.
+In Spanish, Valenzuela is a diminutive form of Valencia, which means "little Valencia".
+The name Valenzuela is also the surname of Pío Valenzuela y Alejandrino.
+He was regarded as a member of the Katipunan triumvirate, which started the Philippine Revolution against Spanish colonial authorities in 1896.
 He also served as the provisional chairman for the Katipunan.

-Before 1960, Valenzuela was formerly known as Polo.
+Before 1960, Valenzuela was formerly known as Polo, where Pío Valenzuela was born.
 The name Polo was derived from the Tagalog term pulô, which means "island" or "islet", although the area was not an island itself.
-The town of Polo was entirely surrounded by the rivers, thus, creating an impression of itself being an island.
+The town of Polo was entirely surrounded by the rivers, thus creating an impression of being an island.

 History

-Spanish era
+Early Spanish period

 During the Spanish era, present-day Valenzuela, Obando and Novaliches (now in Quezon City) were parts of Bulacan.
-Areas now covered by Valenzuela included four haciendas (Malinta, Tala, Piedad, and Maysilo), small political settlements and a Spanish garrison.
-These areas were known as Polo.
-The region was bounded by the Tullahan River on the south and streams of branching Río Grande de Pampanga on some areas.
+The areas now covered by Valenzuela included four haciendas (Malinta, Tala, Piedad, and Maysilo), small political settlements and a Spanish garrison.
+Collectively, these areas were known as Polo.
+The region was bounded by the Tullahan River to the south and streams branching from the Río Grande de Pampanga in some areas.